Shippable/docs/sources/ci/push-docker-hub.md

 #Pushing a Docker image to Docker Hub

 You can push your image to Docker Hub in any section [of your yml](../reference/ci-yml/).
-Typically, you would want to push your image at the end of the `ci` section, or in the `post_ci`
+Typically, you would want to push your image at the end of the `ci` section, or in the `post_ci` or `push` sections.

-To do this:
+##Basic config

-#### Add an integration for Docker Hub.
+1. Add an integration for Docker Hub.
+This is where your credentials are stored, so you do not have tp store them in the yml.
+  - Go to your **Account Settings** by clicking on the gear icon in the top navigation bar.
+  - Click on **Integrations** in the left sidebar menu and then click on **Add integration**
+  - Select **Docker** from the list
+  -

 Next, customize the following snippet and include it in the `shippable.yml` for your project: